xenify-io/litepaper/README.md

 ## ♦️ Scenario 2: USDy pool price trading below $1.00

-  - Suppose you have BNB native chain rewards worth $100.00, and you opt to Recycle when the USDy pool price is $0.95, and 2,500,000 XEN is currently equivalent to 5 vUSDy.
+  - Suppose you have BNB native chain rewards worth $100.00, and you opt to Recycle when the USDy pool price is $0.95, and 2,500,000 XEN is currently equivalent to 5 vUSDy (or 5 USDy).
 In this case, the protocol will purchase USDy for the burn process, allowing you to receive vUSDy at a discount.
 With the USDy pool price at $0.95, the cost per batch (5 USDy) will be $4.75.

   - Let’s say the cost of burning a batch is $0.50, by taking this into account the protocol will utilise $90.25 of the BNB to purchase 19 batches of USDy, with $9.50 (19*$0.50) of the BNB being used to cover the total associated burn fees for the 19 batches.
 The remaining $0.25 of BNB will be disbursed to your wallet.